About the General Support Technology Programme (GSTP)

-Often this programme takes as its subject technolologies that have gone through the TRP process.
+Often subject of this programme are technologies that have gone through the TRP process.
 It also responds to requests from industry for technical support and evaluation of products mid-way through development.
-Operating in space being hard enough anyway, mission planners seek to minimise their risk exposure as much as possible.
-So a novel technology is only chanced to fly once it has been judged 'mature' – that is, the uncertainty about it has been pared down to acceptable levels.
+Operating in space being hard enough, mission planners seek to minimise their risk exposure as much as possible.
+So, a novel technology is only chanced to fly once it has been judged 'mature' – that is, the uncertainty about it has been pared down to acceptable levels.

-The GSTP aims at maturing technology and develop products, involving testing its performance in all conceivable scenarios, until the level of confidence associated with it becomes sufficiently high for comfort – and its risk factor reduces correspondingly.
+The GSTP aims at maturing technologies and developing products, involving performance testing in all conceivable scenarios, until the level of confidence associated with it becomes sufficiently high for comfort – and its risk factor reduces correspondingly.

 How is the GSTP implemented?

-The GSTP has been in operation for two decades.
-The curent GSTP-5 operates on a five-year work plan and is based around four programme elements, organised on a voluntary basis.
-Element 1 is 'General Activities', covering traditional GSTP work complementary to TRP and domain-specific technology programmes.
+The GSTP has been in operation for more than two decades.
+The current GSTP-6 (2012 – 2017) operates on a five-year work plan and is based around four programme elements, organised on a voluntary basis.

 The GSTP work plan originates in a similar way to that of the TRP.
 The ESA Technology Network (TECNET) working groups prepare a draft with reference to the ESA Long Term plan.
 It is then approved by representatives of Participating Member States, prioritising issues that fit with their own industrial strategies.